orb-lang/orb/doc/md/lume/lume.md

 #### Lume\.shuttle

-A [deque](no manifest domain for brdeque/MISSING_POST_PROJECTdoc/md/deque.md) on which files are placed, to be turned into Skeins by the net and wrapped in a coroutine for asynchronous processing\.
+A [deque](no manifest domain for brdeque/MISSING_POST_PROJECTdoc/md/deque.md) on which files are placed, to be turned into Skeins by the Net and wrapped in a coroutine for asynchronous processing\.

+#### Lume\.tailored

+Another deque, where Skeins are put when they're ready to have any changes persisted\.

 #### Lume\.inflight